 Through CSIE, UNH became a member of the Clinton Global Initiative U in 2017, a growing consortium of colleges and universities that supports, mentors, and provides seed funding to student change-makers on their campuses.
 Each year, CGI U brings together more than 1,000 student leaders from over 70 countries and 250 schools to develop “Commitments to Action”: new, specific, and measurable initiatives that address challenges on campus and around the world.

 CSIE coordinated 5 UNH student teams to apply for the 10th Clinton Global Initiative University (CGI U) meeting in October 2017.
-Based on their applications and our recommendation, all 5 teams from UNH (9 students total) have been accepted.
-We will be working with these teams to support their participation at the 3-day event.
+Based on their applications and our recommendation, all 5 teams from UNH (9 students total) were accepted.
+CSIE worked with these teams to support their participation at the 3-day event in October 2017.

 Tom Giancola | UNH Political Science ’15 | Current student: Carsey School of Public Policy, Masters of Public Policy

 Winner of the Community Track of the 2016 Social Venture Innovation Challenge.
 Village Internet is an innovative approach to rural broadband access for low income individuals.